Zamioculcas zamiifolia: care tips for a stylish plant

 How to propagate a ZZ plant?

-By dividing the rhizomes when repotting, or by taking leaf cuttings in water or substrate.
+By dividing the rhizomes during repotting or by leaf cuttings in water or substrate.
 It's slow, but it works very well!

 Conclusion

-The Zamioculcas zamiifolia is an incredibly robust and decorative plant.
-It's perfect for beginners in the world of houseplants or for adding a touch of greenery without any fuss.
-A little gem of simplicity that tolerates (almost) anything, and will reward you handsomely!
+The Zamioculcas zamiifolia is an ultra-robust and decorative plant.
+It is perfect for starting in the world of indoor plants or for adding a touch of green without hassle.
+A little gem of simplicity that withstands (almost) everything, and it will reward you well!